zaiyr00/Sokoban-Game/README.md

   PLAYER = 4
 </h5>

 When loading a level, I used a copy of a two-dimensional array and manipulated it while the player was moving.
+There are 9 levels in this game.

 # Project requirements:
 1) Link to a repository :white_check_mark: